zkhan96/quartz/content/Usul Fiqh/Glossary/At-thuboot.md

 Where it comes from i.e. Is it an established evidence?
-Is it [[mutawatir]]?
+Is it [mutawatir](Usul%20Fiqh/Glossary/mutawatir.md)?